LambdaHack/LambdaHack/PLAYING.md

                ]       target next deeper level
                {       target 10 levels shallower
                }       target 10 levels deeper
-               0--9    select a hero anywhere in the dungeon (gtk only)
+               0--9    select a hero anywhere in the dungeon

 There are also some debug and cheat keys, all entered with the CTRL key modifier.
 Use at your own peril!